arnasmat/BlockchainTechnologies/README.md

-# Hash! - BlockchainTechnologies
+# Blockchain and Hash! - BlockchainTechnologies

 A repository for a university blockchain technologies course.
+This project implements:

+- A blockchain network simulation with parallelized mining and UTXO functionality.
-This project implements two hashing algorithms: MatrixHash (a custom algorithm created by us) and VibeHash(an algorithm created using Claude AI).
+- two hashing algorithms: MatrixHash (a custom algorithm created by us) and VibeHash(an algorithm created using Claude AI).

 [Click here for the setup guide](#setup-guides)

+# Blockchain

+## Overview

+The blockchain implementation simulates a blockchain network with the following features:

+- Blockchain blocks that are created with a proof-of-work mechanism with self-adjusting difficulty.
+- Merkle tree for transaction verification within blocks
+- UTXO (Unspent Transaction Output) model for transactions
+- User wallets with public and private keys (ids).
+Some of the users are also miners.
+- Parallelized mining with OpenMP
+- All of these use our custom hashing algorithm (currently set to MatrixHash, but can easily be changed in SystemAlgorithm.h)

+## Showcase

+This part explains the current setup in the main.cpp code.
+All of the functionality can easily be tweaked by the user.

+Initial mining - at first the blockchain is empty, so miners have to create transactions by mining 50 blocks (including genesis block).

+Afterwards 100000 transactions are created - note that only valid ones are added to the blockchain, while invalid ones are not.

+Then the blockchain is continued indefinitely until user interrupts the program (Ctrl + C) adding the generated transactions to blocks.

+---

+# Hashing algorithms

 ## MatrixHash